✓ Updated February 2026

 Essential Travel Tips

 Dress modestly, especially when visiting religious sites like the Museum of Islamic Art or the Grand Mosque.
 Think covering shoulders and knees – it's a sign of respect and helps you blend in.
-You'll see locals dressed this way, and it's appreciated by everyone.
+You'll see a range of dress, but erring on the side of conservative is always a good bet.

-Utilize the Doha Metro for efficient and affordable travel between major attractions like Souq Waqif and the Katara Cultural Village.
-It's clean, air-conditioned, and a fantastic way to beat the heat and traffic, especially during peak hours.
+Utilize the Doha Metro for efficient and affordable travel between key areas like the airport, Souq Waqif, and the West Bay business district.
+It's clean, air-conditioned, and a great way to avoid traffic, especially during peak hours.
+Consider purchasing a 'Gold Card' for access to a more comfortable cabin.

-Pack light, breathable clothing made from natural fabrics like cotton or linen, as Doha can get very hot and humid.
-Don't forget a light scarf or shawl, which is useful for covering up when needed and also for keeping warm in over-air-conditioned indoor spaces.
+Pack light, breathable clothing made from natural fabrics like cotton or linen, as Doha can get very hot and humid, especially from May to September.
+Don't forget sunscreen, a wide-brimmed hat, and sunglasses for sun protection, and a light scarf or shawl for women to have on hand for modesty.

-Doha is an incredibly safe city with very low crime rates, but it's always wise to be aware of your surroundings.
-Keep your valuables secure, especially in crowded areas like Souq Waqif, and be mindful of local laws regarding public displays of affection.
+Doha is an incredibly safe city with very low crime rates.
+However, like anywhere, it's always smart to be aware of your surroundings, especially in crowded areas like souqs.
+Keep your valuables secure and avoid walking alone in dimly lit areas late at night.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.